• Skip to primary navigation

 Smoked Venison Kidneys

 Smoked venison kidneys are a delicious way to eat one of the most under-utilized parts of the deer.
-You could serve them to people that don't like organ meats and many wouldn't know what they are, especially with a swipe of good mustard.
+Serve with a good mustard.

 Course: Appetizer, Breakfast, Salad